bharath-kumar-yelligari/mern-ecommerce/README.md

 - **Product Management:**
   - List products in dashboard, product details page

+- **Product filtering:**
+  - User can filter products by brand and product name in the search bar

 - **Address Management:**
   - Manage email, mobile, and addresses of user, add/update/delete multiple addresses.